 “Being homeless, a lot of times, people that will let you stay with them do drugs.
 So, they have no choice really.
 They’ll be a couple of days clean and lose their spot at the Salvation Army and go get high.
 Homelessness is a big hinder for recovery for a lot of people,” says Midkiff.

 According to a 2014 National Survey on Drug Use and Health, 7.9 million people in the U.S. experience both a mental disorder and substance use disorder simultaneously, otherwise known as a dual-diagnosis.

 According to the Behavioral Health Evolution, symptoms of mental health disorders can be masked by the usage of drugs, and symptoms of mental illness can mask drug usage.

-classes and at the center, and clients expressing themselves in creative
+At TMP, co-occurring disorders can be addressed through anger management, addiction and anxiety/depression classes, therapy, peer support in classes and at the center, and clients expressing themselves in creative writing and art classes.

 If you don’t live at The Place Next Door, TMP can help pay for housing.
 Clients can work with case management to eventually obtain their own place.
 It’s a 7-step process, starting with an intake, which is a process in which the client’s information is put into TMP’s system and then, connected to resources in the area.
 Next, a client assessment, to initial meetings with case management, a housing assessment, another meeting if they’re qualified for housing with the housing director, and the last step is to receive their voucher for housing.
 After this process, the client has to find a landlord that will accept the voucher.
 The client pays rent that’s based on 30% of their income, and TMP supplements the rest.

 “The Main Place changed my life… I was in a really dark place when I came here and now it’s considerably brighter, and I have a place to live,” says Phill.